Chocolate Halvah Pie

 Granola Crust is unbelievable

-I have been my own unsweetened granola and using it everywhere, sweet and savory.
+I have been making my own unsweetened granola and using it everywhere, sweet and savory.
 One batch is large and lasts me a good few weeks.
 Granola is my new croutons!

 You are totally in control with homemade Granola: